Skip to main content

 To not store the API key directly in your code, you should set a GitHub secret APPSWEEP_API_KEYwhich will be picked up by the Gradle plugin.

-Reminder: The presented GitHub action is using the pull_request_target event which will be triggered if anyone creates a push request to the branch.
-For example, the presented workflow can be stored on the master; then, if someone makes a pull request, the workflow will be triggered.
-The pull_request_target event allows for GitHub secret access, which allows it to securely store API keys.
+Note: The presented GitHub action is using the pull_request_target event which will be triggered by new pull requests to the branch.
+The pull_request_target event allows for GitHub secret access, where the API key can be stored securely.

 Install the AppSweep App on your GitHub account

-After clicking the installation link, you will be redirected to the installation process inside GitHub.
-If you belong to any organization then you will be asked if you would like to install AppSweep on your personal account or for organization use.
+After clicking the link, you will be redirected to the installation process inside GitHub.
+If you belong to any organization, you will be asked if you would like to install AppSweep on your personal account or for organization use.

 You will be asked to choose which GitHub repositories you would like to use AppSweep for.
-This permission allows AppSweep to access the chosen repositories (you will be asked to select one of the chosen repositories in the next step).
+This permission allows AppSweep to access the chosen repositories.

 After that just press the Install button.